AndreeaSofia/BEng-Information-Engineering/Semester 2/Mandatory-Core/Computer Aided Graphics 2/README.md

 **Week 2:**
 - Sketches.
 Blocks.
 Relations.
 Settings.
 - Reference geometries.
 3D sketches.
-- Creating of the 3D model and drawing for the “Flange” part.
+- Creating the 3D model and drawing for the “Flange” part.

 **Week 3:**
 - Parts.
 Generation of entities by extrusion.
-- Creating of the 3D model and drawing for the “Fork” part.
+- Creating the 3D model and drawing for the “Fork” part.

 **Week 4:**
 - Parts.
 Generating entities through revolution and sweep.
-- Creating of the 3D model and drawing for the “Jaw” part.
+- Creating the 3D model and drawing for the “Jaw” part.

 **Week 5:**
 - Parts.
 Generation of entities through loft type.
-- Creating of the 3D model and drawing for the "Inclined guide".
+- Creating the 3D model and drawing for the "Inclined guide".

 **Week 6:**
 - Parts.
 Pattern and fillet entities.
-- Creating of the 3D model and drawing for the "Handle".
+- Creating the 3D model and drawing for the "Handle".

 **Week 7:**
 - Parts.
 Rectangular and circular patterns of entities.
 Mirroring entities.
-- Creating of the 3D model and drawing for the "Housing".
+- Creating the 3D model and drawing for the "Housing".

 **Week 8:**
 - Assembly.
 Constraints.
-- Creating of the 3D model and drawing for the "Vise Body".
+- Creating the 3D model and drawing for the "Vise Body".

 **Week 9:**
 - Assembly.
 Configurations.
 Exploded assembly.
-- Creating of the 3D model and drawing for the "Handwheel".
+- Creating the 3D model and drawing for the "Handwheel".

 **Week 10:**
 - Drawings.
 Creating standardized views.
-- Creating of the 3D model and determination of inertial properties at the "Pelton turbine rotor blade".
+- Creating the 3D model and determination of inertial properties at the "Pelton turbine rotor blade".

 **Week 11:**
 - Drawings.
 Generating sectional views.
 Generating details.
-- Creating of the "Winch" assembly.
+- Creating the "Winch" assembly.

 **Week 12:**
 - Drawings.
 Dimensioning and annotation of drawings.
-- Creating of the "Vise" assembly.
+- Creating the "Vise" assembly.

 **Week 13:**
 - Drawings.
 Table of content and positioning of parts.
-- Creating of the "Pelton turbine rotor" assembly.
+- Creating the "Pelton turbine rotor" assembly.

 **Week 14:**
 - Revision.